 The Helen Deutsch Writing Workshops – are the signature program of the Writers Guild Initiative.
 These workshops share the tools of storytelling with a range of invisible communities and groups that are not often heard in the public discourse.
+Since the current COVID-19 pandemic, we’ve worked to create models of our workshops that are fully online.
 You can view a list of our partner organizations here.

 Past WGI programs: